ragavanayyadurai/TSA_EXP1B/README.md

 # RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on summer olympic medals.
+Thus the python code for the conversion of non stationary to stationary data on summer olympic medals is successfully executed.